Spider-Man: Fictional character biography

 Aunt May is critically wounded by Wilson Fisk's sniper, and enters into a coma.
 Peter, desperate to save her, exhausts all possibilities and makes a pact with the demon-lord Mephisto, who saves May's life in exchange for Peter and Mary Jane agreeing to have their marriage and all memory of it disappear.
 In this changed reality, Spider-Man's identity is secret once again.
 Parker returns to work at the Daily Bugle, which has been renamed The DB under a new publisher.
 He soon switches to the alternative press paper The Front Line.
 J. Jonah Jameson becomes the Mayor of New York City.

 A conflict between Spider-Man and Doctor Octopus over Osborn's son ends when it is revealed the child's father is Harry, who leaves town to raise him.
-One of Doctor Octopus' Octobots swaps his and Spider-Man's personality, causing Peter to become trapped in the Doctor's dying body, while he in turn claimed Peter's life for himself.
+One of Doctor Octopus's Octobots swaps his and Spider-Man's personality, causing Peter to become trapped in the Doctor's dying body, while he in turn claimed Peter's life for himself.
 Though Peter failed to reverse the change, he manages to establish a weak link with the Doctor's mind, forcing him to relive all of his memories.
 Otto understands Peter's ideals of power and responsibility and swears to carry on with Peter's life with dignity as a "Superior" Spider-Man.
 A portion of Peter survived in his original body in the form of a subconsciousness.
 Later, realizing that he failed in his role as the "Superior" Spider-Man, Otto willingly allows Peter to reclaim his body in order to defeat Osborn and save Anna Maria Marconi, Otto's love.
 In the aftermath of these events, Peter began to amend the relationships damaged by Otto's arrogance and negligence, both as Peter Parker and Spider-Man.
 He additionally took up the reins of Parker Industries, a small company founded by Otto after leaving Horizon Labs.

 Peter soon learns a second person had been bitten by the radioactive spider, Cindy Moon.
 Spider-Man tracks her down and frees her from a bunker owned by the late Ezekiel Simms.
 Not long after rescuing Cindy, who went on to adopt her own heroine identity as Silk, Spider-Man encounters a contingent of spider-people from all over the Multiverse that banded together to fight the Inheritors, a group of psychic vampires who had begun to hunt down the spider-totems of other realities.
-During a mission to gather more recruits in 2099, the Spider-Army stumbled upon another party of spider-people led by an alternate version of Otto Octavius.
+During a mission to gather more recruits in 2099, the Spider-Army stumbled upon another party of spider-people led by a time displaced Superior Spider-Man (Who later lost memory of the event).
 Together, they neutralize the Inheritors.